nicknick923/OnboardServers/README.md

 ```

 **What to expect:**
+1. The script shows the default host cert principals it will generate (all-lower, ALL-UPPER, Title-case, plus `.lan` variants for each) and prompts for any extras — press Enter to skip
-1. One password prompt to connect to Tom (ControlMaster keeps it open for all transfers)
+2. One password prompt to connect to Tom (ControlMaster keeps it open for all transfers)
-2. Prompted for the **host CA passphrase**, then the **user CA passphrase**
+3. Prompted for the **host CA passphrase**, then the **user CA passphrase**
-3. Certs are deployed, sshd restarts, temp files on Tom are cleaned up
+4. Certs are deployed, sshd restarts, temp files on Tom are cleaned up

 Verify afterwards:
 ```bash